Best Google Christmas gift ideas and discounts

-(Pocket-lint) - As the Christmas season hits its full stride, the rush to get suitable presents can turn into a genuine race against time.
+As the Christmas season hits its full stride, the rush to get suitable presents can turn into a genuine race against time.
 Luckily, Google has provided an easy solution with some excellent holiday promotional offers.

 From discounts on Google’s flagship smartphone, Pixel 7, to Google Store credits, here are the exciting deals available around the holiday season.